 - BPEQ cannot assist you in any dispute resolution process unless required to do so by law.

 - BPEQ may decline to investigate your complaint if the conduct occurred more than five years ago.

 - In deciding whether to investigate a complaint that is more than five years old, BPEQ will consider:

 - when the conduct/problem first came to your knowledge;

 - your explanation for your delay in making this complaint;

 - whether, and the extent to which, the parties might be prejudiced by the effluxion of time;

-- the utility in investigating the conduct with reference to the objects of the Professional Engineers Act.
+- the utility in investigating the conduct with reference to the objects of the PE Act.

 You must be aggrieved by the RPEQ’s conduct to make this complaint

 - To be aggrieved by the RPEQ’s conduct means that you have interests that have been adversely affected by the conduct